cmdr2/github-actions-wizard/README.md

 ```
 $ github-actions-wizard

+Select the action to perform:
+1. Add a deployment target
+2. Add a build step
+3. Add a test step
+Enter option number: 1

 Select deployment target:
 1. AWS S3
 2. AWS Lambda
 3. Publish to PyPI
 Enter option number: 1

 Enter GitHub repo (e.g., cmdr2/carbon, or full URL): myuser/myrepo
 Select deployment trigger:
 1. On branch push
 2. On release creation
 Enter option number: 1

 Enter branch name (will react to pushes on this branch) [default=main]: main

 Select upload format:
 1. Zip to a single file
 2. Copy all files directly
 Enter option number: 1

 Enter AWS S3 path to deploy to (e.g., my-bucket-name/some/path/file.zip): my-bucket/my-app.zip

 ...
 (Automatically creates the necessary IAM roles)

-✅ S3 setup complete.
+**IMPORTANT:** Please ensure that you set the S3_DEPLOY_ROLE environment variable (in your GitHub repository) to <generated-role-arn>
+Added deployment step: deploy_to_aws_s3

-Workflow written: .github/workflows/deploy_to_s3.yml.
+✅ Workflow update complete.
+Workflow written: .github/workflows/gha_workflow.yml.
 Please customize it as necessary.
-**IMPORTANT:** Set GitHub repo variable S3_DEPLOY_ROLE to <generated-role-arn>
 ```

-After this, pushes to the `main` branch of this repo will automatically upload a zip to S3.
+After this, pushes to the `main` branch of this repo will automatically upload a zip to AWS S3.

 ### 2. Deploy to AWS Lambda

 ```
 $ github-actions-wizard

+Select the action to perform:
+1. Add a deployment target
+2. Add a build step
+3. Add a test step
+Enter option number: 1

 Select deployment target:
 1. AWS S3
 2. AWS Lambda
 3. Publish to PyPI
 Enter option number: 2

 Enter GitHub repo (e.g., cmdr2/carbon, or full URL): myuser/myrepo

 Select deployment trigger:
 1. On branch push
 2. On release creation
 Enter option number: 2

 Enter the AWS Lambda function name to deploy to: my-lambda-func

 ...
 (Automatically creates the necessary IAM roles)

-✅ Lambda setup complete.
+**IMPORTANT:** Please ensure that you set the LAMBDA_DEPLOY_ROLE environment variable (in your GitHub repository) to <generated-role-arn>
+Added deployment step: deploy_to_aws_lambda

-Workflow written: .github/workflows/deploy_to_s3.yml.
+✅ Workflow update complete.
+Workflow written: .github/workflows/gha_workflow.yml.
 Please customize it as necessary.
-**IMPORTANT:** Set GitHub repo variable LAMBDA_DEPLOY_ROLE to <generated-role-arn>
 ```

-After this, pushes to the `main` branch of this repo will automatically update the Lambda Function.
+After this, pushes to the `main` branch of this repo will automatically update the AWS Lambda Function.

 ---